fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 The description of the pattern may include a sample implementation.
 The "Design Patterns" book was written in a C++ context (Java was not released by Sun Microsystems to the world until 1995 - the year after the GoF book was published).
 So examples in that book are using C++.

 In "Design Patterns" a design pattern has a number of common elements.
 I've listed them below.
 As mentioned the book was written in a C++ context.
 This means that a number of the common elements are specific to object-oriented software.
+However, if you review this list you can perhaps see that a lot of the concepts can be applied to functional programs as well.

 - clear name - a description name that allows developers to use the term when discussing how it should or could be used in the software they are working on.
 - context - from the GoF book the defined contexts are: creational, structural and behavioral.